 In the Panhandle, we see this a lot when owners are:

-• debating whether to sell in the next 6–12 months
+- debating whether to sell in the next 6–12 months

-• testing whether they want to self-manage or hire management
+- testing whether they want to self-manage or hire management

 2) You have a solid tenant and don’t want to disrupt a good thing

 Some landlords keep great tenants month-to-month for years.
-It can work—especially when the tenant pays on time, keeps the home in good condition, and communicates well.
+It can work, especially when the tenant pays on time, keeps the home in good condition, and communicates well.

 3) You want to adjust rent more frequently

 Month-to-month can make rent changes easier to implement on renewal cycles.
+Therefore, some owners like the shorter review window.

-That said: frequent increases can backfire.
-If you’re pushing rent too often, you may create more turnover—then you pay for vacancy, make-ready, leasing fees, and wear-and-tear.
-Sometimes the “easy rent bump” costs more than it earns.
+That said, frequent increases can backfire.
+If you push rent too often, you may create more turnover.
+Then you pay for vacancy, make-ready, leasing fees, and wear-and-tear.

-The biggest risks of month-to-month (that owners underestimate)
+The biggest risks of month-to-month that owners underestimate

 1) Higher vacancy risk at the worst possible time

-With month-to-month, a tenant can decide to leave with relatively short notice (depending on your lease and Texas rules).
+With month-to-month, a tenant can decide to leave with relatively short notice, depending on your lease and Texas rules.
 If that notice lands in a slow leasing season, you can eat weeks of vacancy.

 2) You lose leverage in planning and budgeting